-These six images were part of a series of photographs by Theodor Horydczak, all featuring the latest rotary-dial telephones.
+These six images were part of a series of photographs by Theodor Horydczak, all featuring the rotary-dial telephones in use at the time.
 Based on the technology shown, the pictures were apparently taken sometime between 1920 and 1930.

 The work of Alexander Graham Bell & Thomas Watson

 We begin with the case devoted to the experimental work of Bell and Thomas A. Watson, his assistant, before the telephone became a commercial instrument (Figure 3).

 It illustrates a fascinating story — that of the laboratory work on the telephone prior to its commercial application.
 Here we may get a picture of the orderly developments from the mental conception to a practical instrument, and also opportunity to record briefly the times, places, and instruments used in the ” first ” successful tests with the telephone.